 Joshua Cohen’s mammoth (“Gog, Magog, Goliath”) Witz is the new 800+ page novel to vie for your entire summer reading schedule; to make half your book club drop out; to inspire annotations, wikis, lexicography cults.
 It will be the ire of the lazy reviewer.
 Dybbuks of lazy reviewers past (perhaps the ones responsible for the reception of The Recognitions) will ascend from Gehenna, boring into the bodies of our current critical ilk, to make right the horrible aesthetic sin of their mortal life.
 But will the spirits succeed?
 Or will our arbiters of questionable taste quote from the first hundred leaves and take a nap?

 The ground is ripe for high praise.
 Cohen has proved adept at handling his image and early reception.
-He’s young (29, just a boychick, and he already has three novels and three story collections out, mostly through tiny presses that do well for his street cred), attractive, and knows how to draw attention.
+He’s young (29, and he already has three novels and three story collections out, mostly through tiny presses that do well for his street cred), attractive, and knows how to draw attention.
 The barbs thrown at Chabon and Safran Foer in the New York Observer alone were enough to get the ball rolling.
 The buzz is the rare combination of both existing and deserved.

 Witz (Don’t make a fool out of yourself: the “W” is a “V”.
 It’s Yiddish for joke.) is the tale of the extinction of all Jews save the newborn grown man (with beard and glasses) Benjamin Israelien (ben Israel Israelien).
 18 million Jews die on Christmas Eve 1999.
 America reacts by rabidly embracing Benjamin’s religion (Its name unmentioned, the book conspicuously leaves the word “Jew” as a void, the same one where Witz‘s God is hiding.) even as he continues in his apathy toward it, eventually fleeing from his handlers and crossing the country and back, finding his way into Polandland where lies Whateverwitz, Whywald, Nohausen, where the few remaining gentiles are sent for their refusal to convert.
 The plot is simple and linear, a steel skeleton supporting Cohen’s otherwise omnidecadent Babel tower.